 Requirements and assessment

 Graduates from this programme are employed in a number of leading public and private organizations in Ireland and abroad.
-These include HR and internship position at:
+These include HR generalist and specialist positions at Beckman Coulter, Boston Scientific, CPL Recruitment, Google, the HSE, IBEC, Intel, The Irish Times and Medtronic.
+A number of graduates have continued their education to PhD level.

 Who’s suited to this course

-The MSc in Industrial Relations and Human Resource Management could be for you if you:
+The M.Sc. in Human Resource Management is for you if you:

 - Recognise the importance of professional HR practice and the value it can add to organizations